Virginia Tech Athletics Department

 Blacksburg, VA 24061

-His background in fundraising, marketing, promotions, ticket sales, licensing and multimedia partnerships were key attributes in support of his hiring.
-In his introductory press conference, Babcock cited three guiding principles for his vision for the athletic department's future: commitment to comprehensive excellence, centering the department's focus on the student-athlete experience, and engaging the community.
+Babcock’s background in fundraising, marketing, promotions, ticket sales, licensing and multimedia partnerships were key attributes in support of his hiring.
+In his introductory press conference, Babcock cited three guiding principles for his vision for the athletics department's future: commitment to comprehensive excellence, centering the department's focus on the student-athlete experience, and engaging the community.

-As the leader at Cincinnati, he initiated a new administrative structure within the department, proposed a comprehensive vision and capital campaign for athletic facility enhancement including an $86-million renovation and expansion to Nippert Stadium, set forth a scholarship enhancement plan for Olympic sports, crafted a three-year strategic plan for all facets of the program, hired head coaches in football, baseball, men’s track and field, lacrosse, volleyball and women’s soccer and implemented numerous external relations strategies to connect and engage with Bearcats’ alumni, donors, fans and students.
+During his two-year stint as the AD at Cincinnati, Babcock initiated a new administrative structure within the department, proposed a comprehensive vision and capital campaign for athletics facility enhancement, including an $86-million renovation and expansion to Nippert Stadium, the school’s football stadium.
+He also set forth a scholarship enhancement plan for Olympic sports, crafted a three-year strategic plan for all facets of the program, hired head coaches in football, baseball, men’s track and field, lacrosse, volleyball and women’s soccer and implemented numerous external relations strategies to connect and engage with Bearcats’ alumni, donors, fans and students.

-The UC department operated under Babcock's ONE TEAM philosophy which is centered on the core values of Integrity, Respect, Determination and Excellence working together as 547 student-athletes, 150 staff, 19 sports and ONE TEAM.
+The Cincinnati athletics department operated under Babcock's ONE TEAM philosophy that centered on the core values of Integrity, respect, determination and excellence working together as 547 student-athletes, 150 staff, 19 sports and ONE TEAM.

-Babcock implemented numerous changes in the academic area aimed at enhancing the student-athlete experience, reinstated and enhanced scholarship funding to Olympic sports, added men's indoor track and field as the department's 19th sport and streamlined his executive team to ensure better lines of communications across the department and University community.
+He also implemented numerous changes in Cincinnati’s academic area aimed at enhancing the student-athlete experience; reinstated and enhanced scholarship funding to Olympic sports; added men's indoor track and field as the department's 19th sport and streamlined his executive team to ensure better lines of communications across the department and University community.

-The 2012-13 season was another successful one for the Bearcats that saw the football team win its fourth conference championship in five seasons and the men's basketball squad earned a spot in the NCAA Tournament for the third straight year.
-Former national coach of the year Tommy Tuberville was hired as the football head coach, David Tepe won the BIG EAST Men's Golf Individual Championship and the Bearcats had three track All-Americans, Mackenzie Fields (pole vault) indoors and Josh Dangel (pole vault) and Terrence Somerville (110 hurdles) outdoors.
+Babcock’s last full season at Cincinnati (2012-13) was successful one for the Bearcats that saw the football team win its fourth conference championship in five seasons and the men's basketball squad earned a spot in the NCAA Tournament for the third straight year.

-Having transitioned from an academic calendar of quarters to semesters, the Bearcats had a departmental GPA of 3.028, marking its eighth consecutive grading period with a 3.0 GPA or higher and 14 of the last 15 quarters in which the department had a 3.0 GPA or higher.
+Academically, Cincinnati transitioned from an academic calendar of quarters to semesters, and the Bearcats had a departmental GPA of 3.028, marking their eighth consecutive grading period with a 3.0 GPA or higher and 14 of the last 15 quarters in which the department had a 3.0 GPA or higher.
 Overall 11 of 17 teams achieved a GPA of 3.0 or higher.

-Nearly 60 percent of all UC student-athletes earned a 3.0 GPA or higher, earning recognition on the Bearcat Honor Roll.
+Nearly 60 percent of all UC student-athletes earned a 3.0 GPA or higher.
 Thirty-three percent of all student-athletes achieved a 3.4 GPA or higher earning each of them recognition as Dean's List with 18 who achieved a perfect 4.0 GPA.

 Babcock's first year at UC was also certainly full of notable highlights, both on the field and in the classroom.
 The football team won the BIG EAST Conference title and defeated Vanderbilt University in the Liberty Bowl.
 The men's basketball team reached the title game of the BIG EAST Tournament and advanced to the NCAA Sweet 16.

-Prior to his time at Missouri, Babcock's 20-year career path included stops at West Virginia University, Auburn University, and James Madison University.
+Prior to his time at Missouri, Babcock's 22-year career path included stops at West Virginia University, Auburn University, and James Madison University.

 He and his wife, Kelly, have three sons: Andrew, Brett and Eli.